-On World AIDS Day 2016, the federal Attorney General recognized the "problem of overcriminalization."
-A year later, Justice Canada released a report entitled Criminal Justice System's Response to the Non-Disclosure of HIV, which includes important recommendations to limit prosecutions against people living with HIV.
-Then, in December 2018, based on Justice Canada's report, the federal Attorney General published a binding directive to the Public Prosecution Service of Canada (PPSC) regarding prosecutions of HIV non-disclosure.13 The directive reads as follows:
+On World AIDS Day 2016, the federal Attorney General recognized the "problem of overcriminalization."8 A year later, Justice Canada released a report entitled Criminal Justice System's Response to the Non-Disclosure of HIV, which includes important recommendations to limit prosecutions against people living with HIV.9 Then, in December 2018, based on Justice Canada's report, the federal Attorney General published a binding directive to the Public Prosecution Service of Canada (PPSC) regarding prosecutions of HIV non-disclosure.10 Key points from the directive read as follows:

-- The Director [of Public Prosecutions] shall not prosecute HIV non-disclosure cases where the person living with HIV has maintained a suppressed viral load, i.e. under 200 copies per ml of blood, because there is no realistic possibility of transmission. - The Director shall generally not prosecute HIV non-disclosure cases where the person has not maintained a suppressed viral load but used condoms or engaged only in oral sex or was taking treatment as prescribed, unless other risk factors are present, because there is likely no realistic possibility of transmission. - The Director shall prosecute HIV non-disclosure cases using non-sexual offences, instead of sexual offences, where non-sexual offences more appropriately reflect the wrongdoing committed, such as cases involving lower levels of blameworthiness - The Director shall consider whether public health authorities have provided services to a person living with HIV who has not disclosed their HIV status prior to sexual activity when determining whether it is in the public interest to pursue a prosecution against that person.
+- The Director [of Public Prosecutions] shall not prosecute HIV non-disclosure cases where the person living with HIV has maintained a suppressed viral load, i.e. under 200 copies per ml of blood, because there is no realistic possibility of transmission. - The Director shall generally not prosecute HIV non-disclosure cases where the person has not maintained a suppressed viral load but used condoms or engaged only in oral sex or was taking treatment as prescribed, unless other risk factors are present, because there is likely no realistic possibility of transmission. - The Director shall prosecute HIV non-disclosure cases using non-sexual offences, instead of sexual offences, where non-sexual offences more appropriately reflect the wrongdoing committed, such as cases involving lower levels of blameworthiness.

-The federal directive only governs federal Crown attorneys; these attorneys only handle Criminal Code prosecutions in the three territories (Yukon, Northwest Territories and Nunavut).
-In the ten provinces, it is the provincial Attorneys General and their designated Crown prosecutors who are responsible for prosecuting Criminal Code offences.
+The federal directive only governs federal Crown attorneys who handle prosecutions in the three territories (Yukon, Northwest Territories and Nunavut).
+In the ten provinces, it is the provincial Attorneys General who are responsible for prosecuting Criminal Code offences.
 Therefore, to limit unjust prosecutions in other parts of the country, similar directives or guidelines must be issued in each province.
 While prosecutorial policies, guidelines or directives cannot change the underlying law, they can influence prosecution practices and reduce the number of new cases.

-As this time, only two provinces, Ontario14 and British Columbia,15 have a formal policy in place limiting in any way the prosecution of alleged HIV non-disclosure.
-In Alberta, the Assistant Deputy Minister of Justice responsible for the provincial prosecution service has articulated its position in a letter to community advocates, and has said that provincial prosecutors have been "advised" of this position, but there is no official guideline or directive in place.16
+As this time, only two provinces, Ontario11 and British Columbia,12 have a formal policy in place that limits prosecuting alleged HIV non-disclosure.
+In Alberta, the Assistant Deputy Minister of Justice responsible for the provincial prosecution service has articulated its position in a letter to community advocates, and has said that provincial prosecutors have been "advised" of this position, but there appears to be no official guideline or directive in place (at least not one that has been published or otherwise released publicly).13

-Sex with a "suppressed" viral load
+Sex with a suppressed viral load